Table of Contents:

 Fourth, they were highly empathetic people.
 They were people who cared how other people felt.
-They were people that if they were boats going through the water, they would actually they would be aware of the wake they were leaving in their path, and they would care how that wake was making other people feel.
+They were people that if they were boats going through the water, they would actually be aware of the wake they were leaving in their path, and they would care how that wake was making other people feel.

 Fifth, these were people who were self-aware.
 They knew what their own personal weather report was on any given day.
 I believe hospitality is a really important team sport.
 What you do on the field in a baseball game is just as important as what you do in the dugout.
 You’re having an impact on everyone else and their performance when they’re in the dugout.

 Um, did I say five?
 There’s actually six.